-Not paying your loan on time or at all will prevent you from enjoying benefits from the Social Security System in times when you need them the most (e.g., SSS unemployment insurance for members who have lost their jobs).
+Not paying your loan on time or at all will prevent you from enjoying benefits from the Social Security System when you need them the most (e.g., SSS unemployment insurance for members who have lost their jobs).

 Go back to the main article: How to Apply for SSS Salary Loan Online